To remove a dried paint coating, you must use a strong solvent. So, can you use lacquer thinner to remove paint?

 Though lacquer thinner can be used to remove paint from metal, it’s better to use gentler solvents to prevent damage.
 Paint removers designed for metal surfaces are a better choice.

-Lacquer thinner is an effective paint-removing solvent that can remove dried and fresh paints.
-This solvent can remove any type of paint, including different types of stains.
+Lacquer thinner is an effective paint-removing solvent that can remove dried and fresh paint.
+It can also remove wood stains.

 However, you shouldn’t leave the solvent over porous surfaces for too long because it can damage them.
-After using lacquer thinner, you must rinse the surface with clean water.
+You also must remove its residue to prevent surface damage.